 A new hall and two more classrooms have been constructed for the expanding Preparatory School, which takes its name from Magdalene College.
 The Cambridge college has enjoyed a close connection with the School for over 350 years and the master and fellows appoint two of their number to the governing body.

 A new 6th Form centre, the Hazel Centre, opened in 2010 and in 2015 our stunning £2M refectory was launched.
 The refectory is named ‘Skelton Hall’ in honour of Robert Skelton MA, CEng, FIChemE, FNucI, MI MechE.

 Continuing the development of our campus, we have a brand new Performing Arts studio and classroom which opened in 2017 and the amalgamation of two reception entrances into one, and our netball teams are benefitting from the newly installed state of the art netball courts.

-Our newest development is the opening of our Kindergarten in September 2018 and the redesign of Reception Class and other Prep rooms across Magdalene House bringing the spaces up to date with the most modern technology available.
+In September 2018 saw the opening of our Kindergarten and the redesign of Reception Class and other Prep rooms across Magdalene House bringing the spaces up to date with the most modern technology available.

 As part of our development plans for ‘building for the future’ the first stage of completion has been the new Music rooms and Humanities Hub, which is an improvement in both the Teaching and Learning and the classroom environment for pupils in those departments.